parkrun – Tourist LonDone – London’s Best – & Hardest

 Fastest London parkrun

 Many London parkrun courses are flat enough to seemingly tempt you to PB.
 But the mantle of the fastest goes to Hackney Marshes (postcode E9).
-Yes it’s flat but it’s also largely uncongested because of a single lap and also has a decent surface.
-On the downside it’s quite popular with 250 people to contend with at the start.
+Yes, it’s flat but it’s also largely uncongested because of a single lap and also has a decent surface.
+On the downside, it’s quite popular, with 250 people initially contending with it.
 And bad weather may hinder your plans for personal glory at any fairly open-to-the-elements course. parkrun.org.uk/hackney-marshes

 Best Chance for a chat

 Bushy parkrun (postcode TW11) attracts the most people (see above).
-There will almost certainly be someone running at your speed that you can chat to.
-If not slow down a fraction and those that are naturally a little bit slower than you will have no option but to engage in conversation as they won’t be ale to speed up and leave you.
-FWIW I have run in Bushy Park a fair bit over the years and people there are generally friendlier than other parks in SW London. parkrun.org.uk/bushy
+There will almost certainly be someone running at your speed to whom you can chat.
+If not slow down a fraction and those that are naturally a little bit slower than you will have no option but to engage in conversation as they won’t be able to speed up and leave you.
+FWIW, I have run in Bushy Park a fair bit over the years, and people there are generally friendlier than in other parks in SW London. parkrun.org.uk/bushy

 parkrun : difficulty ratings, adjusted times for toughest / hardest / easiest courses